 Travelling to a country where you don’t speak the language, and wondering Will anyone speak English? is a very frightening thought.
 Heck sometimes even figuring out how to get from the airport to your hotel can be a fear-inducing experience.

-Besides the language issue, there’s the fact that a lot of destinations are much easier to reach by plane and ~ 25 million Americans are afraid of flying.
+Besides the language issue, many destinations you have to fly to.
+And ~ 25 million Americans are afraid of flying.

-Anything that’s unknown can be scary, even if we believe the rewards trump the fear, as in travel.
+Anything that’s unknown can be scary.
+That’s true even if we believe the rewards trump the fear, as in travel.

 That’s why this activity is to do something that scares you or takes you on a brand new adventure.